 Uplink power control determines a power for PUSCH, PUCCH, SRS, and PRACH transmissions.

 A UE does not expect to simultaneously maintain more than four pathloss estimates per serving cell for all PUSCH/PUCCH/SRS transmissions as described in clauses 7.1.1, 7.2.1, and 7.3.1, except for SRS transmissions configured by SRS-PosResourceSet as described in clause 7.3.1.
 If the UE is provided a number of RS resources for pathloss estimation for PUSCH/PUCCH/SRS transmissions that is larger than 4, the UE maintains for pathloss estimation RS resources corresponding to RS resource indexes qd as described in clauses 7.1.1, 7.2.1, and 7.3.1.
-If an RS resource updated by MAC CE, as described in clauses 7.1.1, 7.2.1 and 7.3.1, is one from the RS resources the UE maintains for pathloss estimation for PUSCH/PUCCH/SRS transmissions, the UE applies the pathloss estimation based on the RS resources starting from the first slot that is after slot k+3∙Nslotsubframe, μ+2μ∙kmac where k is the slot where the UE would transmit a PUCCH or PUSCH with HARQ-ACK information for the PDSCH providing the MAC CE, μ is the SCS configuration for the PUCCH or PUSCH, respectively, that is determined in the slot when the MAC CE command is applied and kmac is a number of slots for SCS configuration μ=0 provided by K-Mac or kmac=0 if K-Mac is not provided.
+If an RS resource updated by MAC CE, as described in clauses 7.1.1, 7.2.1 and 7.3.1, is one from the RS resources the UE maintains for pathloss estimation for PUSCH/PUCCH/SRS transmissions, the UE applies the pathloss estimation based on the RS resources starting from the first slot that is after slot k+3∙Nslotsubframe, μ+2μ∙kmac where k is the slot where the UE would transmit a PUCCH or PUSCH with HARQ-ACK information for the PDSCH providing the MAC CE, μ is the SCS configuration for the PUCCH or PUSCH, respectively, that is determined in the slot when the MAC CE command is applied and kmac is a number of slots for SCS configuration μ=0 provided by kmac or kmac=0 if kmac is not provided.

 *** Unchanged text omitted ***

-In the remaining of this clause, if a UE is provided TCIState in dl-OrJoint-TCIStateList or UL-TCIstate and for an indicated TCIState or UL-TCIstate as described in [6, TS 38.214]
+In the remaining of this clause, if a UE is provided TCI-State in dl-OrJoint-TCIStateList or TCI-UL-State and for an indicated TCI-State or TCI-UL-State as described in [6, TS 38.214]

-- in clauses 7.1.1, 7.2.1, and 7.3.1, the RS index qd for obtaining the downlink pathloss estimate for PUSCH, PUCCH, and SRS transmission is provided by PL-RS associated with or included in the indicated TCIState or UL-TCIstate except for SRS transmission that is not provided followUnifiedTCIstateSRS
+- in clauses 7.1.1, 7.2.1, and 7.3.1, the RS index qd for obtaining the downlink pathloss estimate for PUSCH, PUCCH, and SRS transmission is provided by pathlossReferenceRS-Id-r17 PL-RS associated with or included in the indicated TCI-State or TCI-UL-State except for SRS transmission that is not provided followUnifiedTCIstateSRS

-- in clause 7.1.1, if p0AlphaSetforPUSCH is provided, the values of PO_UE_PUSCH,b,f,cj, αb,f,cj, and the PUSCH power control adjustment state l are provided by p0AlphaSetforPUSCH associated with the indicated TCIState or UL-TCIstate
+- in clause 7.1.1, if p0AlphaSetforPUSCH is provided, the values of PO_UE_PUSCH,b,f,cj, αb,f,cj, and the PUSCH power control adjustment state l are provided by p0AlphaSetforPUSCH associated with the indicated TCI-State or TCI-UL-State

-in clause 7.2.1, if p0AlphaSetforPUCCH is provided, the values of PO_PUCCH,b,f,cqu and the PUCCH power control adjustment state l are provided by p0AlphaSetforPUCCH associated with the indicated TCIState or UL-TCIstate
+in clause 7.2.1, if p0AlphaSetforPUCCH is provided, the values of PO_PUCCH,b,f,cqu and the PUCCH power control adjustment state l are provided by p0AlphaSetforPUCCH associated with the indicated TCI-State or TCI-UL-State

 - in clause 7.3.1, if p0AlphaSetforSRS is provided,

-if followUnifiedTCIstateSRS is provided for a SRS resource set, the values of PO_SRS,b,f,cqs, αSRS,b,f,cqs, and SRS power control adjustment state l are provided by p0AlphaSetforSRS associated with the indicated TCIState or UL-TCIState
+if followUnifiedTCIstateSRS is provided for a SRS resource set, the values of PO_SRS,b,f,cqs, αSRS,b,f,cqs, and SRS power control adjustment state l are provided by p0AlphaSetforSRS associated with the indicated TCI-State or TCI-UL-State

-- else, if followUnifiedTCIstateSRS is not provided for a SRS resource set and for a SRS resource from the SRS resource set, the values of PO_SRS,b,f,cqs, αSRS,b,f,cqs, and SRS power control adjustment state l are provided by p0AlphaSetforSRS associated with TCIState or UL-TCIState of an SRS resource with lowest SRS-ResourceId in the SRS resource set and a RS index qd for obtaining a pathloss estimate for the SRS transmission is provided by PL-RS associated with or included in the TCIState or UL-TCIState of an SRS resource with lowest SRS-ResourceId in the SRS resource set
+- else, if followUnifiedTCIstateSRS is not provided for a SRS resource set and for a SRS resource from the SRS resource set, the values of PO_SRS,b,f,cqs, αSRS,b,f,cqs, and SRS power control adjustment state l are provided by p0AlphaSetforSRS associated with TCI-State or TCI-UL-State of an SRS resource with lowest SRS-ResourceId in the SRS resource set and a RS index qd for obtaining a pathloss estimate for the SRS transmission is provided by PL-RS associated with or included in the TCI-State or TCI-UL-State of an SRS resource with lowest SRS-ResourceId in the SRS resource set

 *** Unchanged text omitted ***